-In Part One of this step-by-step tutorial, we explained how to use WordPress widgets and in Part 2, we explained how to configure a text widget.
+In Part 1 of this tutorial, we explained how to use widgets in WordPress and in Part 2, you learned how to configure a text widget.

-In Part 3, we began configuring various sidebar widgets in WordPress.
+In Part 3, we began configuring a number of widgets in WordPress.

-In this final section, you are going to learn how to complete this step-by-step tutorial by configuring a few more commonly-used WordPress widgets.
+In this final installment, we are going to complete the step-by-step tutorial series by learning how to configure a few more frequently-used WordPress sidebar widgets.

 In WordPress v.
 4.8, WordPress introduced new media widgets covering images, audio, and video, and an updated text widget that supports visual editing …